Road America Speeds Response to Roadside Emergencies with Mobility Solution

 Seeking a Better Answer to “Where Are You?”

 The speed, accuracy and reliability of Road America’s services depend on quickly pinpointing the driver’s location, yet callers don’t always know where they are.
 That’s part of Road America’s job.
 “Imagine that you have broken down in the Mojave Desert and you have an Assistance Coordinator here in Miami or in Columbus trying to figure out where you really are so that he or she can relay that information to a selected provider that’s close to you,” said Santos.
 “It’s a very challenging thing.”

 Road America has long used technology to help determine driver locations, but it was not optimally accurate or efficient.
 Until recently, Road America employed a computer mapping program to estimate callers’ locations.
-Program data was updated by the software company, leaving Road America with potentially outdated and incomplete information.
+Program data was updated by the software company.
 The method caused longer wait times for drivers – a matter of both convenience and safety.
 The faster drivers can get back on the road, the safer it is for them.
 “The side of the road is a dangerous place,” said Fantis.
 “Safety is impacted by the speed and accuracy of rescuing that customer and getting them off the side of the road.”

 In addition, the map-based location method compromised the company’s efficiency.
 “If we get bogged down on a call, that starts to slow the average speed of answer,” said Fantis.
 “To be profitable in this business,” Santos added, “we have to create efficiencies everywhere, so that the overall cost of receiving and dispatching a call continues to go down.”
 Its parent company MAPFRE mandated that Road America seek a better way to locate clients in trouble.